Dujonna Gift

-Dujonna Gift (born 16 July 1997) is a British actress, singer and photographer.
+Dujonna Gift is a British actress, singer and photographer.
 She has worked in theatre and film.
 She appears as Maple in Disney's live-action adaptation of Snow White (2025).

 Early life and education

-Gift was born to a Grenadian mother and a British father of Jamaican heritage and grew up in West London and Streatham.
+Gift was born to a Grenadian mother and a British father of Jamaican heritage and grew up in Streatham, South London.
 Gift took classes at Hammersmith and Fulham's Michelle Bourne Dance Academy from a young age.
 She attended the BRIT School for sixth form.
 She then began a degree at Bird College, but left after a year when she was cast in Motown.

 Career

 Theatre

 Gift has performed on London's West End.
 She was a member of the ensemble cast of Hamilton at the Victoria Palace Theatre.
 She performed in Motown: The Musical at the Shaftesbury Theatre, where she portrayed Motown artist Anna Gordy.

 In 2023, Gift took on a lead role alongside Sam Tutty in the musical Two Strangers (Carry a Cake Across New York), performed at the Kiln Theatre.